5 Lessons in Teamwork from Shamitabh

-A influencer and mentor, who knows your strengths and weakness, and is both supportive as well as corrective can be a great catalyst in your success.
+An influencer and mentor, who knows your strengths and weakness, and is both supportive as well as corrective can be a great catalyst for your success.

 Akshara, the Assistant Director, uses her influence to get Danish a role in a movie, finds a voice for him, encourages him and puts him on the way to stardom.
 Yet she chides him and a much senior Amitabh Sinha when she finds that their ego got too big for their own good.